ECG Maintenance Dumsor Hits Volta on March 19 Alongside Major Parts of Accra and Ashanti

 - Part of Akatsi

-- Dzodze
+- Dzodze.

-Dumsor in the Central Region
+Dumsor to affect the Central Region

 A major operation from 9:00 am to 4:00 pm will affect: